immengdan/FAISS_4way_index-SceureNNDescent/README.md

 # FAISS_4way_index-SceureNNDescent

-##important: please download the correct data **base.10M.fbin** before use, and put it in the data folder.
+## important: please download the correct data **“base.10M.fbin”** before use, and put it in the data folder.
 This project is designed to benchmark privacy-preserving vector search algorithms, with a focus on FAISS-based vector search, NNDescent, and various encryption techniques.
 The core aim is to evaluate how different vector search algorithms perform under encryption.

 ## Requirements